Arbazkhan4712/Smart-Security-Camera-Pi3/README.md

 The installation took almost 8 hours (!!) on my Raspberry Pi Zero, but it would be considerably faster on a more powerful board like the Raspberry Pi 3.

 The tutorial will prompt you to create a virtual environment.
-Make sure you are using the virtual environment by typing the following commands
+Make sure you are using the virtual environment by typing the following commands.

 ```bash
 source ~/.profile